crcirq32/Selenium/selenium_ubuntu.md

-#This may be out of order, it needs to be revised:
-Steps are there, but I take no responsibility for broken systems.

-Let's list the steps that are required to setup Selenium on Ubuntu 24.04
+Steps required to setup Selenium on Ubuntu 24.04
 1) install selenium with git - either source or sudo apt install python3-selenium
 2) install geckodriver - firefox see link
 3) install webdrivermanager - see link